 Black Friday is also not just for your traditional retail outlets, some of the biggest growths stories from last year came from merchants in industries you perhaps wouldn’t associate with Black Friday – Health & Beauty and Food & Beverage.
-Gift cards were especially popular in the Health & Beauty industry as customers don’t want to spend their precious shopping time on Black Friday getting a beauty treatment.
+Gift vouchers were especially popular in the Health & Beauty industry as customers don’t want to spend their precious shopping time on Black Friday getting a beauty treatment.

 Insider Tip 1: Yoco merchants can use their Business Portal to look at their sales volumes from last year.
 This can help you decide how much stock you should buy for this Black Friday.